 Boy are you in for a treat!
-Owner and chef, Maxime Lebrun will look after your every need in this very special Michelin starred restaurant.
+Owner and chef, Maxime Lebrun will look after your every need in this very special Michelin starred restaurant (it’s just lost its star but no doubt it won’t take them long to get it back!).
 You won’t stumble upon the Grand Bleu as it’s located a stone’s throw from Sarlat’s train station (about 1.5 km from the town centre).
 Although it’s far from being off the beaten track, so make sure you book a table as it fills up very quickly.

-We also recommend opting for the fabulous set lunch menu (available Thursdays, Fridays and Saturdays) – it’s incredible value at 26€ for a starter, main course, dessert, a glass of wine and a coffee.
+We also recommend opting for the fabulous set lunch menu (available Thursdays, Fridays and Saturdays) – it’s incredible value at around 26€ for a starter, main course, dessert, a glass of wine and a coffee.
+Absolute bargain!

 Sarlat Market [Wednesdays + Saturdays]